Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: How common are sign flips?

 Second, for the unexplained component, we find that the proportion of parameter space corresponding to sign flips nears 1/2 as the dimension of the covariate vector grows. \begin{proposition} Suppose $\mu_K = \mathbf{0}$ and $\mu_H = \mathbf{1}$.
 Let $C_M \subset \R^{2d+2}$ be a cube with side length $2M > 0$ centered at the origin, and suppose $(\beta_K, \beta_H, \alpha_K, \alpha_H)$ jointly lie in this cube.
 Let \( I_2 \sim \text{Irwin-Hall}(2) \) and \( J_{2d} \sim \text{Irwin-Hall}(2d) \) be independent random variables.
 The fraction of $C_M$ for which a sign flip occurs in the unexplained component is given by:

 where the probability $\mathrm{Pr}$ is over the independent random variables $I_2, J_{2d}$.
-Moreover, as $d \to \infty$, $P_d \rightarrow 1/2$. \end{proposition} See \cref{proof:unexplained_fraction} for the proof.
-The joint Irwin-Hall probability in \cref{eq:unexplained_fraction} is hard to evaluate analytically, so in \cref{fig:prob_unexplained} we evaluate it numerically for various values of $d$.
+Moreover, $P_d \underset{d \to \infty}{\longrightarrow} 1/2$. \end{proposition} See \cref{proof:unexplained_fraction} for the proof.
+The joint Irwin-Hall probability in \cref{eq:unexplained_fraction} is hard to evaluate analytically, so we evaluate it numerically for various values of $d$; see \cref{fig:sign_flip_overview} (right).
 For even modest dimension $d$, the fraction of parameter space leading to sign flips exceeds 40\%.

 While our results above assume the standardization $\mu_K=\mathbf{0}, \mu_H=\mathbf{1}$, we confirm by simulations that we expect similar results when we take each coordinate of $\mu_g$ uniform in the range $[-M,M]$ as well.
 See \cref{appendix:sign_flip_simulation} for details.